 Throughout the Civil War, Wytheville was attacked on multiple occasions.
 Some of the prominent sights in Wytheville are the Wythe County Poorhouse Farm, Wytheville Historic District, Haller-Gibboney Rock House, Crockett’s Cove Presbyterian Church, and more.

-In addition, the town of Wytheville is home to the Chautauqua Festival that is held annually every June.
+In addition, the town of Wytheville is home to the that is held annually every June.
 It has been going on since 1985 and has live concerts, arts and crafts, hot air ballooning, and more.
 It is held at Elizabeth Brown Memorial Park.

 Wytheville is one of the best weekend trips from Richmond and Charlotte and many other places!